soreana/docker-registry/README.md

         3. activate the launch of the service at boot: sudo systemctl enable docker-registry

-        4. start service : sudo systemctl start deluge
+        4. start service : sudo systemctl start docker-registry